swaptacular/swpt_accounts/protocol.rst

 Emitted when a request to prepare a transfer has been rejected.

-coordinator_type : string(30)
+coordinator_type : string
+   Indicates the subsystem which initiated the transfer.
 Between 1 and 30 symbols, ASCII only.

 coordinator_id : int64
-   \
+   Along with ``coordinator_type``, uniquely identifies who initiated the transfer.

 coordinator_request_id : int64
-   Along with ``coordinator_type`` and ``coordinator_id`` uniquely
+   Along with ``coordinator_type`` and ``coordinator_id``, uniquely
-   identifies the transfer request from the coordinator's point of view, so that the coordinator can match the event with the originating transfer request.
+   identifies the rejected request from the coordinator's point of view, so that the coordinator can match this message with the issued request to prepare a transfer.

 rejected_at_ts : date-time
    The moment at which the request to prepare a transfer was rejected.